Geek-Estate/horizon-landingpage/_posts/2017-09-26-profile-updates.md

 <a href="https://api.horizonapp.co/profile/edit" class="btn btn--full">Edit/update your profile</a>

-We've heard over and over members of Horizon want to know more about the other people they are speaking to.
 What else can we do to make Horizon better?
 [Shoot any suggestions our way](mailto:support@horizonapp.co) (yes, you can send us questions, too).